Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 In either cases, `Pandas` package and its `DataFrame` object comes in handy.

-# 3 important Pandas' data-structures
+# Three important Pandas' data-structures

 From the pandas docs, which give a nice overview of the [package](https://pandas.pydata.org/docs/getting_started/overview.html):
 >`pandas.DataFrame` is a 2-dimensional labeled data structure with columns of potentially different types.
 You can think of it like a spreadsheet.
 It got rows and columns' labels (`pandas.Index` objects).
 Each column is a `pandas.Series`.